laxmi1707/IRS-MR-CV-Recommender-System/README.md

 - **Extracts structured information** from resumes
 - **Matches candidates with job descriptions** using semantic and rule-based techniques
 - **Ranks candidates using optimized scoring weights**
-- **Provides explainable recommendations** through reasoning traces and an explainability layer
+- **Provides explainable candidature** through reasoning traces and an explainability layer

 This approach improves: